 Some timeline, isn’t it?

-Baltimore’s police leadership is SO out of touch that Gene Ryan, President of Fraternal Order of Police Lodge No. 3, had the gall to suggest the call for jail time for the officers involved in Gray’s shooting was tantamount to a lynch mob.
+Baltimore’s police leadership is SO out of touch that Gene Ryan, President of Fraternal Order of Police Lodge No. 3, had the gall to suggest the call for jail time for the officers involved in Gray’s death was tantamount to a lynch mob.
 He later walked the comment back (sort of) in a news conference with police union attorney Mike Davey, saying “Maybe I need to reword that.”
 His thoughtless comments illustrate just how out of touch our police force really is.

 And we know the news isn’t good.
 The protests turned violent again.
 It’s horrible how those protesters have NO RESPECT for anything, isn’t it?